abourget/governance/eosio.system/eosio.system-regproducer-rc.md

 confirming a block for which {{producer}} has received 2/3+ pre-confirmation messages from other producers

-I hereby accept liability for any and all provable damages that result from my: signing two different block proposals with the same timestamp with {{producer_key}}
+I hereby accept liability for any and all provable damages that result from my:
+a) signing two different block proposals with the same timestamp with {{producer_key}},
-signing two different block proposals with the same block number with {{producer_key}}
+b) signing two different block proposals with the same block number with {{producer_key}},
-signing any block proposal which builds off of an objectively invalid block signing a pre-confirmation for an objectively invalid block signing a confirmation for a block for which I do not possess pre-confirmation messages from 2/3+ other producers
+c) signing any block proposal which builds off of an objectively invalid block,
+d) signing a pre-confirmation for an objectively invalid block,
+e) signing a confirmation for a block for which I do not possess pre-confirmation messages from 2/3+ other producers.

-I hereby agree that double-signing for a timestamp or block number in concert with 2 or more other producers shall automatically be deemed malicious and subject to a fine equal to the past year of compensation received and imediate disqualification from being a producer, and other damages.
+I hereby agree that double-signing for a timestamp or block number in concert with 2 or more other producers shall automatically be deemed malicious and subject to a fine equal to the past year of compensation received and immediate disqualification from being a producer, and other damages.
 An exception may be made if {{producer}} can demonstrate that the double-signing occured due to a bug in the reference software; the burden of proof is on {{producer}}.

 I hereby agree not to interfere with the producer election process.
 I agree to process all producer election transactions that occur in blocks I create, to sign all objectively valid blocks I create that contain election transactions, and to sign all pre-confirmations and confirmations necessary to facilitate transfer of control to the next set of producers as determined by the system contract.